VolkerMuehlhaus/rlgc_from_s2p/README.md

 Line impedance is calculated from Y11 and Z11.
 RLGC values per meter physical length are calculated.

+IMPORTANT: you need to specify the correct physical length as a command line parameter, thsi is required for calculation!

 # Prerequisites
 The code requires Python3 with the skitkit-rf library. https://scikit-rf.readthedocs.io/en/latest/tutorials/index.html